TaiwoGlobalCloud/TaiwoGlobalCloud/README.md

 This is where everything comes together.

 Cognito for authentication (JWT)
-API Gateway for access control
+API Gateway for controlled access
 Lambda for backend logic
 Private subnets for sensitive resources
 CloudTrail & GuardDuty for monitoring
 Terraform for full automation

-It’s a practical example of applying Zero Trust and secure design in a real system.
+A practical example of applying Zero Trust and secure design in a real system.

 🤖 Exploring Further
 🤖 Autonomous Zero Trust Cloud Security

-Looking into how security can be automated and enforced more intelligently.
+Exploring how security can be enforced more dynamically and automatically.

 ⚙️ Supporting Work
 📸 CTSI Photo Sync

-A smaller project around secure file handling and automation.
+A smaller project focused on secure file handling and automation.

 📦 What You’ll Find Here